wp-plugins/youtube-feed-2-wp-post/readme.txt

 1. Upload `youtube-feed-2-wp-post` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Put your youtube user/channel id in plugin setting page.
+1. Put your YouTube user's/channel's id in plugin's setting page.

 == Screenshots ==